 Since sobriety checkpoints are not available to law enforcement they may utilize some other tactics to find drunk drivers.
 For example, police may locate their vehicles near a local bar or tavern near closing time in the hopes of finding someone driving while intoxicated.
 Most DUI arrests are made at night or in the early morning hours after the clubs close for the evening.
 It is important to note that an officer needs to have a reason to stop your vehicle – not just because you were seen leaving a bar.
 A skilled DUI lawyer knows how to investigate and evaluate your DUI stop to determine whether it was actually done in a legal manner.

 If you have been arrested for DUI do not trust your liberty to anyone.
 Instead, trust your defense to the leading local Rochester Hills DUI attorney.
-Call the Law Office of John Little, PLLC at (248) 809-1402 for a free phone consultation.
+Call the Little & Boylan, PLLC at (248) 809-1402 for a free phone consultation.